-· What happened at the end of the story?

-- What do we know about X by the end of the story?

-- Who are the main characters in the story?

-- What would you have done if you were X?

-- What are some of the words the author has used to describe the character?

-- · How did X feel when...?
+- What do we learn about X in the beginning of the story? - What do we know about X by the end of the story? - Who are the main characters in the story?
+Would you like to be any of the characters?
+If so, why? - How would you feel if you were X at that part of the story? - What would you have done if you were X? - What are some of the words the author has used to describe the character? - · How did X feel when...? - Does X remind you of anyone you know?
+If so, why?